DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world1.md

 _Even if she didn't say it, I wouldn't rest untill I'd find ringleader._

-"Hinemaril, I'd like something to ask too."
+"Hinemarill, I'd like something to ask too."

 "Depending on your question."